-- ii.
+- i.
+Are not presently debarred, suspended, proposed for debarment, excluded, disqualified, declared ineligible, sentenced to a denial of Federal benefits by a State or Federal Court, or voluntarily excluded from covered transactions by any Federal department or agency. - ii.
 Have not within a three-year period preceding this application been convicted of or had a civil judgment rendered against them for commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a public (Federal, State, or local) transaction or contract under a public transaction; violation of federal or state antitrust statutes; commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, tax evasion, receiving stolen property, making false claims, or obstruction of justice; or commission of any other offense indicating a lack of business integrity or business honesty that seriously and directly affects your present responsibility; - iii.
 Are not presently indicted for or otherwise criminally or civilly charged by a government entity (Federal, State, or local) with commission of any of the offenses enumerated in subparagraph (i) of this certification; and - iv.
-Have not within a three-year period preceding this application had one or more public transactions (Federal, State, or local) terminated for cause or default. - B. Where the applicant is unable to certify to any of the statements in this certification, he or she shall attached an explanation to this application. - A. If awarded a grant, the applicant assures that it shall give immediate written notice to OSSE if it failed to disclose information relating to the conditions above or, if due to changed circumstances, the applicant or any of its principals now meet the conditions above. - 3.
-Criminal Offenses or Legal Proceedings
+Have not within a three-year period preceding this application had one or more public transactions (Federal, State, or local) terminated for cause or default. - B. The applicant certifies that it and its principals are not proposed for debarment or presently debarred because of any actions by the District of Columbia Contract Appeals Board, the Office of Contracting and Procurement, or any other District contract regulating Agency. - C. Where the applicant is unable to certify to any of the statements in this certification, he or she shall attached an explanation to this application.
+The applicant must fully describe any indictments, charges, convictions, or legal proceedings (and the status and disposition thereof) and the surrounding circumstances in writing and provide documentation of the circumstances. - D. If awarded a grant, the applicant assures that it shall give immediate written notice to OSSE if it failed to disclose information relating to the conditions above or, if due to changed circumstances, the applicant or any of its principals now meet the conditions above.

+3. Criminal Offenses or Legal Proceedings